CathieShu/jabapipa_code/README.md

 Hi there!
 I'm Cathie.
 I am an aspiring Data Analyst.
 In this repository, I document my learning progress, store practical exercises, and showcase my data analytics portfolio projects.

 In July'26 I signed up for the state-offered professional re-qualification proramm at the Financial University under the Government of the Russian Federation.
 It's a boot-camp, designed for adults looking to change their careers.
-I'm garduating at the end of September'26, and from there on I'm on my own in this learning journey.
+I'm graduating at the end of September'26, and from there on I'm on my own in this learning journey.

 From a professional ballerina to 9+ years in Customer Care, to a Data Analyst, it is a long way up a very steep hill for me, but I'm determined to see it through.